 - No need to abstain from these goodies until Christmas / New Year: oliebollen are great in summertime (or any time, for that matter), with a glass of champagne!

-- Do not make more than 1-1½ batch at a time, as the dough will rise out of the bowl.
+- Do not make more than one batch of batter at a time, as the dough will rise out of the bowl.

 - To clean dough off the bowl and utensils, always use cold water first!
 With warm/hot water, the dough becomes very gooey, goopy, sticky, hard to remove, and will also be hard to get off your dishwashing brush or sponge.